oracle/terraform-provider-oci/website/docs/d/core_shapes.html.markdown

 The following attributes are exported:

 * `baseline_ocpu_utilizations` - For a subcore burstable VM, the supported baseline OCPU utilization for instances that use this shape.
+* `billing_type` - How instances that use this shape are charged.
 * `gpu_description` - A short description of the graphics processing unit (GPU) available for this shape.

 	If the shape does not have any GPUs, this field is `null`.
 * `gpus` - The number of GPUs available for this shape.
+* `is_billed_for_stopped_instance` - Whether billing continues when the instances that use this shape are in the stopped state.
+* `is_flexible` - Whether the shape supports creating flexible instances.
+A [flexible shape](https://docs.cloud.oracle.com/iaas/Content/Compute/References/computeshapes.htm#flexible) is a shape that lets you customize the number of OCPUs and the amount of memory when launching or resizing your instance.
 * `is_live_migration_supported` - Whether Live Migration is currently supported for this shape.
+* `is_subcore` - Whether the shape supports creating subcore or burstable instances.
+A [burstable instance](https://docs.cloud.oracle.com/iaas/Content/Compute/References/burstable-instances.htm) is a virtual machine (VM) instance that provides a baseline level of CPU performance with the ability to burst to a higher level to support occasional spikes in usage.
 * `local_disk_description` - A short description of the local disks available for this shape.

 	If the shape does not have any local disks, this field is `null`.